7 CV Writing Tips Every Job Seeker Should Know

 2. Select the Right Layout for Your CV

 There is no universal CV template or format that can work for every job possible.
 You need to determine this format by yourself.
-You just have to keep the job requirement in mind when doing so.
+You just have to keep the job requirements in mind when doing so.

 Free cv resume job vector